silassequeira/Art-Rush/README.md

 Silas Sequeira & Valdemar Armindo : Master in Design and Multimedia FCTUC 2023/2024

 This project is a Single Page Web Application called **Art Rush**.
 It features a React-based front-end powered by Vite and a Node.js/Express backend with MongoDB for the database.
 The application allows users to browse, save & rate historic european artworks.
 The application encrypts passwords in such a way that even the developers cannot access the utility passwords.
-The application is highly flexible and suitable for computers, phones, tablets, as well as its desktop version.
+The application is highly flexible and suitable for computers, phones, tablets, as well as its desktop version.Another interactive feature is that the background color of the web page changes to match the background color of the user's browser.
+If the browser background is white, the page will display a white background.
+Similarly, if the browser background is black, the page will also have a black background.

 ## Prerequisites